VyomaShah13/sport_gear/plugins/ws-form/readme.txt

 == Description ==

-= Build Better WordPress Forms =
+= WordPress Contact Form Builder Plugin =

 WS Form is a powerful contact form builder plugin for WordPress.
-Use WS Form to build any type of web form from a simple contact us form to complex, integrated, multi-step application web forms.
-[Learn More](https://wsform.com/?utm_source=wp_plugins&utm_medium=readme)
+Create professional, mobile friendly, accessible contact forms.

 https://vimeo.com/475187549

+This plugin is the free LITE edition of [WS Form PRO](https://wsform.com/?utm_source=wp_plugins&utm_medium=readme).

 Choose from single click templates or build your own WordPress form using the unique drag and drop form editor on your desktop or mobile device.